 What are the symptoms of diabetic retinopathy?

-But screening can detect the condition before you notice any changes to your vision.
-If it is detected early enough, management of the condition can stop it getting worse.
+That’s why screening is such an important part of care for diabetics.
+Screening can detect the condition before you notice any changes to your vision, and if it is detected early enough, management of the condition can stop it getting worse.
 Otherwise, by the time symptoms become noticeable, it can be much more difficult to treat.

 You may need to have a further assessment if:

 - The photographs are not clear enough to give an accurate result

 - You have retinopathy that could affect your sight and follow-up treatment is needed

 - You have retinopathy that needs to be checked more than once a year

 - Other eye conditions are detected, such as glaucoma or cataracts

 If your results show no retinopathy or background retinopathy, you will be invited back for another screening appointment a year later.

 If you have sight problems in between screening appointments, such as sudden vision loss or deterioration in your vision, seek immediate advice by contacting your optician or GP.
 Do not wait until your next screening appointment.